anikl9705/AI_Project/README.md

 2. Robot can randomly spin (similar to assignment 2).

 3. Solver 2 Issues with clustering if there are too few packages.

+# Acknowledgements
+Done as a part of CSE 571: Artifical Intelligence course at Arizona State University.
+We would like to thank Prof. Siddharth Srivastava for the guidance and the Teaching Assistants for providing the base code to start off the project with (available in https://github.com/AAIR-lab/cse571_project).